Alejandro Bonilla

-Alejandro Bonilla Correa-Cruzado (1820-1901) was Dominican painter and teacher born in Santo Domingo, considered one of the fathers of the national Dominican pictorial tradition.
-A close friend to the founding fathers of Dominican independence, “La Trinitaria”, Juan Pablo Duarte, Matías Ramón Mella, and Francisco del Rosario Sánchez, he was the first to paint their portraits and one of the signatories of the Manifesto of January 16, 1844.
+Alejandro Bonilla Correa-Cruzado (1820–1901) was a Dominican painter and teacher, considered one of the fathers of the national Dominican pictorial tradition.
+A close friend to the founding fathers of Dominican independence, “La Trinitaria” (Juan Pablo Duarte, Matías Ramón Mella, and Francisco del Rosario Sánchez), he was the first to paint their portraits and one of the signatories of the Manifesto of January 16, 1844.
 The first important national painter and career, or professional, artist, Bonilla established a workshop in his home city and went on to become teacher to other prominent Dominican painters.
 His works were mostly of the realist, or romantic style.
 Art historian and critic Danilo de los Santos attributes Bonilla as the most perceptible and formal starting point of Dominican art.

 He died on October 4, 1901.
 No photos or painted portraits of him have been found.

 Biography

 Born in Santo Domingo on November 17, 1820, Alejandro Bonilla Correa-Cruzado was the sixth of seven children to a Puerto Rican father, Juan Manuel Bonilla, and Dominican mother Maria Idelfonsa Correa-Cruzado, from Santo Domingo.
 A contemporary of Duarte, Bonilla began art lessons early in life in his hometown, likely receiving artistic guidance from native painters Domingo Echavarría, Leon Cordero or Epifanio Billini, or the foreign artist Alex De Brye, who resided in Santo Domingo in the late 1830s.
 Around this time, Bonilla, in his late teen years, traveled to Venezuela after the political situation in Dominican Republic intensified, living there throughout the 1840s while continuing art lessons.